near/docs/docs/3.tutorials/nfts/js/8-marketplace.md

 ## Conclusion

 In this tutorial, you learned about the basics of a marketplace contract and how it works.
-You went through the [lib.rs](#lib-rs) file and learned about the [initialization function](#initialization-function) in addition to the [storage management](#storage-management-model) model.
+You went through the [index.ts](#index-ts) file and learned about the [initialization function](#initialization-function) in addition to the [storage management](#storage-management-model) model.

 You then went through the [nft_callbacks](#nft_callbacks-rs) file to understand how to [list NFTs](#listing-logic).
 In addition, you went through some important functions needed for after you've listed an NFT.
 This includes [removing sales](#removing-sales), [updating the price](#updating-price), and [purchasing NFTs](#purchasing-nfts).